SteveAmor/cleanflight/docs/Modes.md

 e.g.

-Configure AUX range slot 0 to enable ARM when AUX1 is withing 1700 and 2100.
+Configure AUX range slot 0 to enable ARM when AUX1 is within 1700 and 2100.

 ```
 aux 0 0 0 1700 2100